York Walls in Bloom

 Cllr Jenny Kent, Executive Member for Environment and Climate Emergency, said:

-York is proud to have some of the UK’s best preserved medieval walls, and this partnership project to cover the site at Station Rise in meadow flowers for York Walls in Bloom will not only look beautiful, it will also help support York’s bees, moths and butterflies, and help preserve the ramparts underneath.
+York is proud to have some of the best preserved and longest intact medieval walls in the country.
+This partnership project to cover the site at Station Rise in colourful wildflowers for York Walls in Bloom will not only look beautiful, but it will also help support York’s bees, moths and butterflies and crucially, help preserve the ramparts underneath.

-"We are lucky to have expert advice from many partners; we're also in the process of reviewing our maintenance of The Walls overall.
-We'll ensure that we adopt the very best heritage and ecology conservation practices to prevent soil erosion, which increases with extreme heat and increased rainfall, maximise the environmental benefit, and keep The Walls looking great for generations to come."
+"We are lucky to have expert advice from many partners who are contributing to a process of reviewing our maintenance of the walls overall.
+We’ll adopt the very best practices to prevent soil erosion and ensure we keep the Walls standing and looking great for generations to come."

 Ecology of The City Walls